 - Meeting Space: 24/7 access to a 500-square-foot conference room, also convertible into a classroom set up.
 Additional access to smaller private meeting rooms.

 - Secure storage space: for materials, files, equipment, etc.

 - Resources and infrastructure: tables, chairs, a projector, printers, office supplies, and more

 - Collaboration and Consultation: A key part of DEMOCRACY LAB’S impact will be collaboration among groups.
 Members are strongly encouraged to find ways to work together and better leverage their respective strengths, and to access expertise from individuals with deep experience in leading change.

 Cost to Participants

 Basic DEMOCRACY LAB membership is $75 a month.
-Mayor John Hamilton strongly supports this effort and will subsidize $50 of that cost per month for the first ten accepted groups.
-Thus the first group participants will only pay $25 a month.
+Mayor John Hamilton strongly supports this effort and currently subsidizes $50/month per Democracy Lab group, up to 10 groups.
+Thus the first 10 group participants will only pay $25 a month.
 Sign up today!
-For more details, contact us at firstname.lastname@example.org.
+For more details, contact us at [email protected].